Shuyib/mentorship-workflow/README.md

 # Soft skils
 * [] Commmunication on social media
 * [] Presentation
 * [] Writing a blogpost & Teaching something

 # Project
 Which project do you want to do?

 # Life compass
 This is basically what do you want to do, how can you sustain it and how can you foster a growth mindset.

 # Goal
-Become an effective genomic data scientist who can translate a problem explain by someone into a data science project & deploy your work online.
+Become an effective genomic data scientist who can translate a problem explained by someone into a data science project & deploy your work online.

 # Time constraint
+todo

 # Resources
 Grokking Machine and Deep Learning
 Machine learning bookcamp